hitheshsreedhara/orderbird/README.md

 4. I said "Hello" to the "Spring".

-Solution:
+## Solution:

 1. Dockerfile - contains the build step of the container.

 2. Makefile - abstract the steps to run the application inside a container.

-3.
+3. java/spring-boot-project/src/main/java/com/orderbird/teamday/HelloSpringController.java - This file contained an error and was fixed by importing RestController and RequestMapping package.
+And by adding RequestMapping for 'http://localhost:8080/'

-Build Steps:
+## Build Steps:

-1. Clone the Repository
+1. Clone the Repository ->

 ```
 git clone https://github.com/hitheshsreedhara/orderbird.git
 ```
-2. Build the Spring-Boot App using Makefile
+2. Build the Spring-Boot App using Makefile ->

 ```
 make build